Colorful Words and d-Tverberg Complexes

 Note that $W$ is a word whose letters come from $A\sqcup B$, where $A$ and $B$ are the two parts of the vertex set of $G_d$ as defined above.
 Throughout this section we typically refer to elements of $A\sqcup B$ as ``letters" since we are considering instances of them in the word $W$, though they are also vertices of the graph $G_d$.

-\paragraph{Chunks.} We will often examine $W(A)$, the restriction of $W$ to the set of letters in $A$.
+\textbf{Chunks.} We will often examine $W(A)$, the restriction of $W$ to the set of letters in $A$.
 A \emph{chunk} in $W(A)$ is a maximal subword consisting of consecutive instances of the same letter.
 Note that a chunk could consist of only a single letter.
-We will regard the letters in a chunk interchangeably as letters in $W$ and letters in $W(A)$, and we will only ever speak of chunks consisting of letters in $A$.
+We will regard the letters in a chunk interchangeably as letters in $W$ and letters in $W(A)$.